AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 ## Using the Adobe Commerce Cloud CLI tool

 For creating a db dump, if you have the Adobe Commerce Cloud cli installed it is an easy task.
 On your local laptop, go to a directory and run a similar command.
 Be sure to swap out "your-project-id" with the project ID it looks something like `asasdasd45q` and the environment name is usually "master" or "staging" but could be anything so make sure you verify it ahead of time.
 `magento-cloud db:dump -p your-project-id -e your-environment-name`

- If you are not sure of the project ID or the environment, you can omit these in the command.
-The command is:
+If you are not sure of the project ID or the environment, you can omit these in the command:

 `magento-cloud db:dump`

  The application asks a set of questions to pick the correct project and environment.

  Here is a sample of that dialog and responses.
 It is likely there is only one project in the available options, however this example was set up to show it is possible to have several projects assigned to your account.